AdobeDocs/workfront.en/help/classic/people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md

 To associate users with a Home Team:

+1. People
+1. People
+1. Edit
-1. In the `Organization` section, select the `Home Team` field.
+1. In the **Organization** section, select&nbsp;the **Home Team** field.
 Start typing the name of the team whose settings you want to associate with the&nbsp;users.
 Click the name of the team when you see it in the list.

-1. Click `Save Changes`.
+1. Click **Save Changes**.
    The&nbsp;users you selected are now associated with a&nbsp;Home Team. &nbsp;
    Any team settings, including the statuses associated with the Done button are now visible to these users.&nbsp;